productive-programmer/phoenix-1.7-LiveView-Chat-App/README.md

 # Productive Programmer

-## Live Chat App with Phoenix LiveView 1.7 and TailwindCSS
+## Live Chat App with Phoenix LiveView 1.7 and TailwindCSS from ProductiveProgrammer.com

+This is the finished version of my phoenix 1.7 liveview chat app that I built during my project 1 walkthrough of the full version of my paid phoenix liveview course at https://ProductiveProgrammer.com

+If you want to see all of the code progress with snapshots of the code as I built it in progression then that is available exclusively in when you take the full version of my course.
+This is simply the finished version and it only works with Phoenix 1.7 not prior versions of phoenix, again additional details in my course if needed at productiveprogrammer.com

-For the full project walkthrough and to take my free phoenix liveView course head over to: https://ProductiveProgrammer.com
+For the full project walkthrough or to take my free phoenix liveView course head over to: https://ProductiveProgrammer.com